jfaghm/OceanEddies/README.md

 ## MHA
 A tracking algorithm that maintains multiple hypothesis and does n-scan pruning.
-MHA is capable of splitting artificially merged eddies (detected by Eddyscan or otherwise) and can allow eddies to disappear for one timestep from the data to avoid breaking tracks.
+MHA can allow eddies to disappear for one timestep from the data to avoid breaking tracks.

 ### Requirements
  + Python